Spread of Agriculture to Europe by Migrants from Anatolia (Turkey)

 Agriculture developed independently from the Near East in China, Peru and Mexico and other places.
 Some think agriculture was carried westward from the Near East suddenly and dramatically in early ships.
 Remains of boats found in Sardinia and Crete show that men have been crossing seas for more than 10,000 years.
 The plow was invented about 3000 B.C., greatly increase the food output of a given parcel of land.

 According to the University of Wisconsin: “For decades, archaeologists have debated how farming spread to Stone Age Europe, setting the stage for the rise of Western civilization.
-Now, new data gleaned from the teeth of prehistoric farmers and the hunter-gatherers with whom they briefly overlapped shows that agriculture was introduced to Central Europe from the Near East by colonizers who brought farming technology with them.
+Data gleaned from the teeth of prehistoric farmers in the early 2010s and the hunter-gatherers with whom they briefly overlapped shows that agriculture was introduced to Central Europe from the Near East by colonizers who brought farming technology with them.

 “One of the big questions in European archaeology has been whether farming was brought or borrowed from the Near East,” says T. Douglas Price, a University of Wisconsin-Madison archaeologist who, with Cardiff University’s Dusan Boric, measured strontium isotopes in the teeth of 153 humans from Neolithic burials in an area known as the Danube Gorges in modern Romania and Serbia.
 [Source:University of Wisconsin, Madison, February 11, 2013]

-“The report, which appears this week (Feb.
-11, 2013) in the Proceedings of the National Academy of Sciences, draws on isotopic signatures of strontium found in the tooth enamel of people who died nearly 8,000 years ago, about 6,200 B.C.
+“The report, which appeared February 11, 2013 in the Proceedings of the National Academy of Sciences, draws on isotopic signatures of strontium found in the tooth enamel of people who died nearly 8,000 years ago, about 6,200 B.C.
 Strontium is a chemical found in rocks everywhere.
 It enters the body through diet at or around birth and etches an indelible signature in teeth that accurately documents the geology of an individual’s birthplace.
 “The evidence from the Danube Gorges shows clearly that new people came in bringing farming and replaced the earlier Mesolithic hunter-gatherers,” says Price, a UW-Madison professor of anthropology and an expert on early agriculture in Europe.

 “The Danube Gorges slice through the Carpathian Mountains and in the Stone Age were a heavily forested setting, rich in fish and game, including huge sturgeon, catfish, red deer and wild boar.
 The bends and twists of the Danube in the Gorges region made it especially important as a source of fish, and thus potentially a desirable entryway to Europe for highly mobile and expanding Neolithic communities accompanied by their domesticates – wheat, barley, flax, goats and cattle.
 The new research, explains Price, speaks to the question of colonization versus adoption of transformative technologies such as farming.
 “It is also useful because it suggests another route across the Black Sea or up the east coast of Bulgaria to the Danube for farmers moving into Europe.
 This contrasts with movement by sea across the Mediterranean or Aegean, which is the standard picture.”